fema-ffrd/hecstac/hecstac/ras/extension/README.md

 ## Asset properties

+(** indicates that a property is referenced in different assets, ++ indicates that it has been identified as ignorable)

+Possible asset properties for project assets include:

+- project_title
+- ras_version
+- project_units

 Possible asset properties for plan assets include:
-(** indicates that a property is referenced in different assets, ++ indicates that it has been identified as ignorable)

 - plan_title **
 - primary_geometry